Quality Highway Grinding and Grooving

 Transverse Bridge Deck Grooving

-Grooving is an alternative for tining.
+Grooving is an alternative to tining.
 Transverse safety bridge deck grooving forms several drainage channels that help dissipate water rapidly.
-Some states have adopted this practice to reduce hydroplaning, freezing and wheel spray by increasing traction.
+Some states have adopted this practice to reduce hydroplaning, freezing, and wheel spray by increasing traction.
 The grooving patterns and other specifications may differ from state to state.
 In addition, the random patterns created are commonly used to reduce tire noise.